surfrock66/torque/README.md

 * Sanity Checks and Warnings for merges and deletes
 * Allow for csv imports...captures un-uploaded but recorded data when emailed from torque
-  * Email-receiver for this?
-LONG SHOT, but have the server read an email address so you can email tracks from the app
 * Idea: speed heatmap for the map track.
 (Google Maps iOS API has gradient polylines, javascript API does not...may not be possible for now).

 ### Credits and Thanks ###

 * [Ian Hawkins](http://ian-hawkins.com/) - Creator of the Torque app, none of this happens without that
-* [Matt Nicklay/econpy](https://github.com/econpy) - This is the project I forked from, so all credit where credit is due
+* [Matt Nicklay/econpy](https://github.com/econpy) - This is the original project, so all credit where credit is due
-* [Takashi Saito/takashisite](https://github.com/takashisite) - Spawn for the patch to change the GPS from float to double; I didn't take his pull request because it came with a greater structural update, but he deserves credit for pointing it out
-* [marvinwankersteen](https://github.com/marvinwankersteen) - Gave me the idea to implement the "favorite variables" system.
+* [Joe Gullizzo/surfrock66](https://github.com/surfrock66) - The project I forked from, credit where credit is due